Chemilas/BMI-Calculator-Flutter/README.md

 # BMIer

-A Simple BMI Calculator App developed using Flutter.
+A Simple BMI Calculator Application developed using Flutter.

 Screenshots: